ijbd/assetra/docs/contributing.rst

 #.
 Run new/modified examples.

 #.
+Request changes, if needed.

+#.
+Confirm pull request will close relevant issues.

-Request changes or accept the pull request.
+#.
+Accept the pull request.

 #.
 Release the new code: